“[IQT]...has quickly become the quantum industry’s leading conference.” —ZDNET

 recipient the Herbert Walther Award of Optica and German Physical Society, the Gordon Moore Distinguished Scholar award, the Scientific American Research Leadership award, and the Danish Association of Academics award.

-Panel discussion: Steps in the Evolution Towards Useful/Practical Quantum Comuting
+Panel discussion: Steps in the Evolution Towards Useful/Practical Quantum Computing

 Pauliina